ellisztamas/ibdpainting/README.md

 derived from a crosses between individuals in a reference panel, and you want to verify that the crosses really are the genotype you think they are.
-Taking the simple example of a biparental cross, you would expect an offspring of the F2 generation or later to be a mosaic of regions homozygous for either parent, potentially interspersed with heterozygous regions, depending on the generation.
+Taking the simple example of a biparental cross, you would expect an offspring of the F2 generation or later to be a mosaic of regions that are identical by descent (IBD) to either parent, potentially interspersed with heterozygous regions, depending on the generation.
-`ibdpainting` is a tool to visualise this mosaic pattern.
+`ibdpainting` is a tool to visualise this mosaic pattern by 'painting' the pattern of IBD across the genome.

 ## Installation